- Audiovisual Policy

 The Library Director or a designee will respond to the appeal in writing within 10 working days of the date the appeal was received.
 Any person may appeal the Library Director’s decision by sending an appeal in writing to the President of the Library Board within 10 business days.
 The decision of the Library Board is final.

-The Wixom Public Library is open for specific and designated uses, including reading, studying, writing, participating in scheduled Library programs, and using Library materials.
+The Wixom Public Library (the “Library”) is open for specific and designated civic, educational, and cultural uses, including reading, studying, writing, participating in scheduled Library programs, and using Library materials.
 In order to provide resources and services to all people who visit the Wixom Public Library facilities in an atmosphere of courtesy, respect, and excellent service, the Library Board of Trustees has adopted this Patron Behavior Policy.
-The purpose of the policy is to assist the Wixom Public Library in fulfilling its mission as a community resource enriching life, stimulating intellectual curiosity, fostering literacy, and encouraging an informed citizenry.
+The purpose of the Patron Behavior Policy (“Policy”) is to assist the Wixom Public Library in fulfilling its mission as a community resource enriching life, stimulating intellectual curiosity, fostering literacy, and encouraging an informed citizenry.

 2. Rules for a Safe Environment

 - Violations of Law.
-Committing or attempting to commit an activity in violation of federal, state, or local law, ordinance or regulation (including but not limited to assault, larceny, removing library material from the property without authorization through the approved lending procedures or vandalism) is prohibited.
+Committing or attempting to commit an activity in violation of federal, state, or local law, ordinance, or regulation (including but not limited to assault, indecent exposure, larceny, removing Library material from Library Property without authorization through the approved lending procedures, vandalism, or copyright infringement) is prohibited.

 - Weapons.
 Carrying guns, pistols or other weapons, except, as specifically permitted and exempt from local regulation by law, is prohibited.

 - Recreational Equipment and Personal Transport Devices.
-Use of skateboards, rollerblades, roller skates, or other wheeled form of recreational equipment is not allowed in the Library or on Library property.
-Library patrons must park bicycles or other recreational vehicles only in authorized areas.
-Wheelchairs and other personal transport devices are permitted by those individuals with disabilities.
+Use of skateboards, rollerblades, roller skates, or other wheeled form of recreational equipment (which includes but is not limited to toys in which children can ride or occupy) is not allowed in the Library or on Library Property.
+Library patrons must park bicycles, recreational equipment, or other recreational vehicles only in authorized areas.
+Wheelchairs, scooters, and other power-driven mobility devices are permitted in by those individuals with disabilities in accordance with Library rules, unless a particular type of device cannot be accommodated because of legitimate safety requirements.

 - No Blocking of Doors, Aisles or Entrances.
 All doors, aisles and entrances must remain obstacle-free.
 This includes a prohibition of running power cords across aisles or other areas that are used for walking.